Leavenworth, Washington: Healthcare

 Leavenworth has one public hospital, Cascade Medical Center, with 12 beds designated for acute care and an on-site rural health clinic.
 The hospital is operated by the Chelan County Public Hospital District No. 1 and has 150 employees.
 The hospital was established in 1923 as the Cascade Sanitarium with 26 beds and was expanded to 32 beds in 1947 with the construction of a new wing.
 A public hospital district was formed in 1965 to fund a new building, which opened in the following decade with 33 beds and was named the Cascade Medical Center.

 A 16-bed satellite facility for the Cascade Medical Center in Wenatchee opened in July 1997 through a partnership with the Wenatchee Valley Clinic; the rooms included Bavarian-style artwork that was donated by Leavenworth residents.
 The satellite hospital was intended to improve revenues for Cascade, which had few patients in Leavenworth, but instead left the hospital with $4.7 million in debt.
 Cascade sold its bed licenses to the Wenatchee Valley Clinic in 2001 for $2.5 million to resolve its remaining debt and end the partnership.
-Funding for a new, $14 million facility for Cascade in Leavenworth was approved by voters in 2005 through a $8.8 million bond measure.
+In 2005, voters approved funding for a new $14 million facility for Cascade in Leavenworth through a $8.8 million bond measure.
 The new hospital opened in November 2010 with a new acute care unit; it was followed by renovations in 2011 to the existing building to house lab space and a larger lobby.